WheteThunger/CarSpawnSettings/README.md

 #### Random health, fuel, parts and condition

-Based on vanilla loot tables.
+Based on vanilla settings and loot tables.

 ```json
   "EngineParts": {